 Think of it as Korea’s Amazon and it earns the comparison.
 Coupang’s “Rocket Delivery” gets most orders to your door by 7 AM the next day if you order before midnight, and a significant chunk arrive same-day.
 Whether you need a phone charger, convenience store snacks, K-beauty products, or groceries for your Airbnb, Coupang probably has it cheaper and faster than walking to a store.

-In May 2025, Coupang launched an English interface, switch to it in My Coupang → Language → English.
-Foreign credit and debit cards are accepted for payment.
-You’ll need a Korean delivery address and a valid phone number to register, but this can be your hotel or Airbnb address.
+In May 2025, Coupang rolled out an English interface in its app, and users can switch to it through My Coupang → Language → English.
+Foreign credit and debit cards are supported, but you still need a Korean delivery address and a valid phone number to register, which can be your hotel or Airbnb in some cases according to expat usage guides

 Best for: Longer stays (a week or more) where you’re stocking up or need something delivered fast.
 For tourists on quick trips, the physical convenience stores and markets often make more sense.